DavidHe1127/Mr.He_HandBook/Cloud,Tooling/docker.md

 Bridge network provides isolations that containers sitting outside the default bridge network (custom one) cannot communicate with ones sitting inside.

-Containers connected to the default bridge network can communicate, but **ONLY by IP address**, unless they are linked using the `legacy--link flag`.
+Containers connected to the default bridge network can communicate and it doesn't need port mapping but **ONLY by IP address**, unless they are linked using the `legacy--link flag`.

 #### What happens when you run a container